Ronell Wilson

-In 2010 the Second Circuit Court of Appeals reversed Wilson's sentence.
+In 2010, the United States Court of Appeals for the Second Circuit reversed Wilson's sentence.
 In the sentencing phase, the prosecutor "argued: [i] that Wilson put the government to its proof of guilt rather than plead guilty; and [ii] that Wilson's allocution of remorse should be discredited because he failed to testify notwithstanding the fact that "the path for that witness stand has never been blocked for Mr. Wilson."
 As to the first argument, although a guilty plea may properly be considered to support a sentence mitigation for acceptance of responsibility, the Sixth Amendment is violated when failure to plead guilty is treated as an aggravating circumstance.
 As to the second, it is a fair argument for the prosecution to say that an allocution of remorse is unsworn and uncrossed, but the Fifth Amendment is violated when the defendant is denied a charge that limits the Fifth Amendment waiver to that which is said in the allocution and the jury is invited to consider more generally that the defendant declined to testify."
 Because these constitutional violations were not harmless beyond a reasonable doubt, the court vacated Wilson's and his co-defendants' death sentences and remanded to the trial court for re-sentencing.
 The government's petition for rehearing en banc was denied on October 19, 2010.

-After Wilson's death sentence was vacated by the Second Circuit Court of Appeals, he was moved from the United States Penitentiary in Terre Haute, Indiana to the Metropolitan Detention Center (MDC) in Brooklyn, New York.
+After the court of appeals vacated Wilson's death sentence, Wilson moved from the United States Penitentiary, Terre Haute, to the Metropolitan Detention Center, Brooklyn.
 While in the MDC, he fathered a child with Federal Officer Nancy Gonzalez during an illicit rendezvous in the staff bathroom on July 15, 2012.
 On March 22, 2013, Gonzalez gave birth to a son they named Justus.
-The Wilson's attorneys are pressing an argument stating that he is mentally disabled and therefore not eligible for the death penalty based on the 2002 U.S. Supreme Court ruling outlawing the execution of mentally disabled offenders.
+While the relationship itself was consensual, Gonzalez faced federal charges for sexual abuse of a person in custody since Wilson legally could not consent to sex as in inmate.
+Gonzalez pleaded guilty and was sentenced to one year and one day in prison.

-The prosecutor in the original case, Jack Smith, served as chief of the Public Integrity Section of the Department of Justice and as special counsel investigating Donald Trump.
+The prosecutor in the original case, Jack Smith, served as chief of the Public Integrity Section of the Department of Justice and was appointed as the special counsel investigating Donald Trump in 2022.

 On July 24, 2013, a Brooklyn federal jury sentenced Wilson to death for the 2003 murders, reinstating the previous death sentence that was thrown out in 2010.
-During his direct appeal, the Second Circuit Court of Appeals remanded the case to the district court with direction to reconsider, in light of an intervening Supreme Court case, the district court’s earlier ruling that Wilson is not intellectually disabled.
+During his direct appeal, the Second Circuit Court of Appeals had remanded the case to the district court with direction to reconsider, in light of an intervening Supreme Court case, the district court's earlier ruling that Wilson is not intellectually disabled.

-On March 15, 2016, Judge Garaufis concluded that Wilson was mentally handicapped, making him ineligible for execution under the Eighth Amendment.
+On March 15, 2016, Judge Garaufis concluded that Wilson is mentally handicapped, making him ineligible for execution under the Eighth Amendment.
 Federal prosecutors later announced they would not appeal this ruling.
 Wilson was resentenced to life in prison without parole.
-As of 2020, Wilson is serving his sentence at USP Canaan in Waymart, Pennsylvania.
+As of 2024, Wilson is serving his sentence at USP Coleman II in Sumter County, Florida.

-Wilson's BOP register number is 71460-053.